 The Cutty Sark is one of the most famous ships in the world.
 I first visited her as a boy on an outing to London and although I’d lived not far from her over the years, it wasn’t until the ship had undergone a multi-million pound restoration that I returned.
 The famous tea cutter has been…

 We’re a pair of old romantics.
-We visit cities in the middle of winter in the hope of finding snow that’s knee-deep on the ground, of discovering cosy bars with roaring fires.
+We visit cities in the middle of winter in the hope of finding snow that’s knee-deep on the ground, of discovering cosy bars with roaring fires and great beer.
 It’s why we went to Ljubljana, the modest capital of Slovenia.
-The old Communist bloc country was indeed dressed in snow.
-In parts…
+The old Communist bloc country was indeed dressed in…

 The Vasa – Stockholm’s star attraction